 - Quantity of food donated in pounds per month

-- Types of food each food recovery organization will receive or collect
+- Types of food each food recovery organization and service will receive or collect